chenxi1228/SPEED/partition/README.md

-# VGP-SEP
+# Streaming Edge Partitioning Component (SEP)
 A software package for Streaming Edge Partitioning.

 Based on the paper:

-"TIG-PDF: Scaling and Accelerating Temporal Interaction Graph Models on Large Graphs" submitted to ICDE'24
+"SPEED: Streaming Partition and Parallel Acceleration for Temporal Interaction Graph Embedding" submitted to ICDE'24

 If you use the application please cite the paper.